A leader is an individual who is perceived by the group or tribe to have a position of influence.

 It also raises questions around leader and leadership development (yes, they are different things).

-Organisations need to develop leadership in their employees, not necessarily leaders.
+I believe that organisations need to develop leadership in their employees, not necessarily leaders.
 Of course, we still need leaders (and managers).
 These are positions/ roles that we need to drive processes and projects.

 But is there enough focus on self-leadership?

 Of developing the skills in our people that empower and enable them to lead?
 To be trail-blazers and shot-takers?